TSRT Operational Policy & Procedure Manual

 ARTICLE II: PURPOSE AND GOALS

-The purpose of TSRT shall be to advance the profession of medical imaging and radiation therapy; to maintain
+SECTION 1: PURPOSE The purpose of TSRT shall be to advance the profession of medical imaging and radiation therapy; to maintain

-high standards of education; to enhance the quality of patient care; and to further the welfare and socioeconomics of radiologic technologists.
+high standards of education; to enhance the quality of patient care; and to further the welfare and socioeconomics of radiologic

-A. Shall meet several times a year to transact TSRT business, to promote scientific papers, displays,
+SECTION 2: GOALS The TSRT A. Shall meet several times a year to transact TSRT business, to promote scientific papers, displays,

 and educational opportunities, to discuss professional achievements and advocacy, and to encourage similar programs among

 B. Shall publish and communicate information pertinent to the TSRT and the profession.